Volunteers came to the rescue as virus raged in Kyrgyzstan

-MOSCOW (AP) — When his mother began deteriorating from the coronavirus two weeks ago, Bektrour Iskender knew that hospitals in Kyrgyzstan’s capital, Bishkek, were full.
+MOSCOW (AP) — When his mother began deteriorating from the coronavirus two weeks ago, Bektour Iskender knew that hospitals in Kyrgyzstan’s capital, Bishkek, were full.
 So he turned to Twitter for advice.

 He was directed to a volunteer group that made house calls with oxygen concentrators for patients with trouble breathing.
 Two hours later, volunteers in full protective gear arrived and showed Iskender how to use one of the machines he had borrowed from friends of his relatives.
 His mother started improving soon after using it.